123456789_123456789_123456789_123456789_123456789_

 Adds $readPreference field to the command document.

-$readPreference is only sent when the server is a mongos, following the rules described in github.com/mongodb/specifications/blob/master/source/server-selection/server-selection.rst#passing-read-preference-to-mongos.
+$readPreference is only sent when the server is a mongos, following the rules described in github.com/mongodb/specifications/blob/master/source/server-selection/server-selection.md#passing-read-preference-to-mongos.
 The topology does not matter for figuring out whether to send $readPreference since the decision is always made based on server type.

 $readPreference is sent to OP_MSG-grokking replica set members.